§ 154.99 PENALTY.

 Civil penalties.
 Any person who violates any of the provisions of this chapter, or rules or orders adopted or issued pursuant to this chapter, or who initiates or continues a land disturbing activity for which a plan is required, except in accordance with the terms, conditions, and provisions of an approved plan, is subject to a civil penalty.

 (A) Civil penalties for a violation.
 The maximum civil penalty amount that the Town may assess per violation is $5,000.
 A civil penalty may be assessed from the date of the violation.
-Each day of continuing violation shall constitute a separate violation.
+Each day of a continuing violation shall constitute a separate violation.
+When the person has not been assessed any civil penalty under this subsection for any previous violation, and that person abated continuing environmental damage resulting from the violation within 180 days from the date of the notice of violation, the maximum cumulative total civil penalty assessed under this section for all violations associated with the land-disturbing activity for which the erosion and sedimentation control plan is required is $25,000.

 (B) Civil penalty assessment factors.
-The Town shall determine the amount of the civil penalty based upon the following factors:
+The governing body of the Town shall determine the amount of the civil penalty based upon the following factors:

 (1) The degree and extent of harm caused by the violation;